allenc125789/Patrol-Drone/README.md

 > [!NOTE]
 > **Current Status:** Under Development.
-Working on face detection, path detection, and preparing code to be used by the motherboard.
+Researching face recognition, path detection, and preparing code to be used by the motherboard.
 Specifically, a booting phase to intially recognize an admin, then go into a path scanning mode.
 >
 > Main goal is to develop an automated drone that can configure itself for scanning and patrolling various environments.